Published on August 30, 2016 | by LawNews

 Professor J. Scott Colesanti has published his first book, Legal Writing, All Business (Carolina Academic Press 2016).
 The 246-page legal writing coursebook was officially released in late July.

-A professor of legal writing who previously served as a litigator, arbitrator and counselor, Professor Colesanti has taught courses in legal writing for nine years.
+A professor of legal writing who previously served as a litigator, arbitrator and counselor, Professor Colesanti has taught courses in legal writing for eight years.
 He has designed a dozen law school courses and authored such documents as charging instruments, pleadings, speeches, substantive blog posts, law review articles and case comments.

 From the Publisher